Veykril/blend2d-rs/README.md

 ## Current Design Decision
 - The [Clone Trait](https://doc.rust-lang.org/std/clone/trait.Clone.html)
-is currently only implemented for types that allow to be deeply cloned by blend2d.
-Ref-counting clones are currently in general avoided.
-This might change due to restrictions this decision might incur.
-[See Issue #8](https://github.com/Veykril/blend2d-rs/issues/8).
+is currently implemented in such a way that it does weak clones by using the underlying ref-counting of blend2d.
+Deep clones can be achieved by using the corresponding DeepClone Trait.
+- OutOfMemory errors returned by blend2d will as of now panic the program by default.
 ## License

 Licensed under either of